 The more tailored your form is to your cause, the more likely it is that donors will contribute.
-By showing you care about the donation experience, you create a compelling reason for donors to care in return.
+By showing them that you care about the donation experience, you create a compelling reason for donors to care in return.
 This is an excellent start when creating long-term relationships with your donors.

-2. Track your community’s giving habits.
+2. Track giving habits.

-To boost engagement within your community, you should continuously track your supporters’ giving habits.
+To boost engagement within your community, you should regularly track your supporters’ giving habits.
 What trends do you notice?
 Having an idea of how different groups of supporters give is an excellent way to propel your fundraising strategy forward.

 When researching your community’s giving habits, you should ask yourself:

 - How can I efficiently track these behaviors?
-Getting to know your community may seem daunting, but the right CRM tools simplifies it.
+Getting to know your community may seem daunting, but the right CRM tools simplify it.
 Ensure your donor management tools store sufficient data.
 Then, analyze this information to continuously improve your fundraising strategy over time.

 3. Encourage peer-to-peer fundraising.